Caleb Crain, PhD, freelance journalist, in a 1999 article for Out magazine titled "Did a Germ Make You Gay?" wrote:

 of human evolution."

-Dean H. Hamer, PhD, Chief of the Section on Gene Structure and Regulation at the Laboratory of Biochemistry at the National Cancer Institute, stated in an Aug.
+Dean H. Hamer, PhD, former Chief of the Section on Gene Structure and Regulation at the Laboratory of Biochemistry at the National Cancer Institute, stated in an Aug.
 1999 interview for Out magazine:

 think it's a very interesting idea.
 The idea that homosexuality